ultraleap/UnrealPlugin/README.md

 [![GitHub release](https://img.shields.io/github/release/leapmotion/leapunreal.svg)](https://github.com/leapmotion/leapunreal/releases)

-The official [Leap Motion](http://www.leapmotion.com) plugin for the Unreal Engine 4.
+The official [Ultraleap Tracking]([World-leading Hand Tracking: Small.
+Fast.
+Accurate. | Ultraleap](https://www.ultraleap.com/tracking/)) plugin for the Unreal Engine 4.

-You can use convenience blueprints to just select and play or use a custom approach via blueprints or C++.
-See relevant sections for details
+Use convenience blueprints to add to the scene and play in editor or use a custom approach via blueprints or C++.

-Additionally, further Leap UE4 modules and examples can be found at https://github.com/leapmotion/LeapUnrealModules.
+Additionally, further Ultraleap Tracking for Unreal modules and examples can be found at https://github.com/leapmotion/LeapUnrealModules TODO:Replace with new github ref.

 ### Problems & Questions
 Reach out at https://forums.leapmotion.com/